simonmichael/hledger/doc/PLAN-lots.md

 In general, we should do the simplest thing that could possibly work for now, to narrow scope.
 This applies generally to all unresolved questions, unless they really do need to be resolved now.

-## Amendments so far
+## Amendments

 1. LotState type: PLAN suggested Map Commodity (Map LotId (AccountName, Amount)).
 We use Map Commodity (Map LotId (Map AccountName Amount)) — triple-nested to support partial lot transfers (same LotId at two accounts).

-2. selectLotsFIFO is parameterised: Takes Maybe AccountName — Nothing for global FIFO (disposals, as SPEC describes), Just acct for per-account (transfers).
-PLAN/SPEC didn't specify this detail.
+2. selectLotsFIFO is parameterised: Takes Maybe AccountName — Nothing to search across all accounts (used for disposals), Just acct to search within one account
+   (used for transfers, since the lots must come from the source account).
+Both use the same FIFO method; the parameter controls scope, not method.

-3. reduceLotState is parameterised: Same Maybe AccountName pattern — global reduction for disposals, per-account for transfers.
+3. reduceLotState is parameterised: Takes Maybe AccountName — Nothing for disposals (reduce across all accounts holding the lot), Just acct for transfers
+   (reduce only the source account's holding).
+This is about where to debit quantity, not about the lot selection method.

 4. Transfer pairing: PLAN said "pair by commodity".
 We pair by commodity, then sort by cost basis key within each commodity group to align explicit per-lot pairs.
    PLAN didn't anticipate multiple transfer pairs per commodity per transaction.